RIVER CURRENT

 Your source for the latest news, updates, & events.

-Much of Charles River Watershed In Level 1 Drought
+Charles River Watershed Reenters Significant Drought

 Massachusetts Senate Unanimously Prioritizes Climate Adaptation (PRESS RELEASE)